MlleIlona/pyngsild_extra_doc/README.md

 ## Create the agent

-The entities are created, now you have to create the agent
+The entities are created, now you have to create and run the agent by calling your new function.
 ```python
 agent = HttpUploadAgent(sink=sink, process=build_entity)
 agent.run()